XThePresenceX/ProjectOOAD/README.md

 # ProjectOOAD by Jenil, Christopher and Baljot
-To create City of Windsor open source API
+City of Windsor open source API Project:

-TO RUN THE PROJECT ON LOCALHOST:
+TO RUN THIS PROJECT ON LOCALHOST:

 PREQUISITE SOFTWARES: myPHP-admin, Visual Studio Code, Git-Bash, XAMPP, Postman